Borumba Pumped Hydro Energy Storage

 Empowering our communities and powering our regions

-Through our involvement since the project’s inception in 2021, SMEC is in a unique position to support the delivery of the Detailed Analytical Report, having established strong collaborative relationships with our partners, clients and communities.
+Through our involvement since the project’s inception in 2021, SMEC is in a unique position to work alongside Queensland Hydro as Owners’ Engineer, having established strong collaborative relationships with our partners, clients and communities.
 SMEC also has a detailed understanding of the project’s technical complexities and opportunities for further investigation and improvements.

 Funded in partnership with the Queensland Government, the Borumba Pumped Hydro Project will empower our communities and power our regions long into the future.